-The following subsections, give a review of the art of basic background knowledge for the concept of content-fragile watermarking based digital speech data.
-Secondly, a description of the general suggested scheme for is given in Sections 3.
-In Section 4, a test for the proposed method, is followed by a conclusions in Section 5.
+In the following subsections, a review state of the art of basic background knowledge for the concept of content-fragile watermarking based digital speech data.
+Secondly, a description to the general suggested scheme for content-fragile in Sections

+3. In Section 4, a test for the proposed method, followed by a conclusions in Section 5.